About the Task Force

 The Reimagine the Canals Task Force examined how the historic Erie Canal system could be redeveloped to become a more vital force for boosting local economies, inspiring new forms of recreation and tourism, and strengthening environmental resiliency both now and in the decades to come.

 The task force built on the success of the Reimagine the Canals Competition, which sought out innovative ideas that capitalize on the Canal’s strengths.

-The Reimagine initiative builds on successful efforts by Governor Cuomo to invest in the Canal corridor, including the Downtown Revitalization Initiative and Taste NY, which have stoked the growth of new industries, businesses and housing in Canal communities.
+The Reimagine initiative builds on successful efforts by New York State to invest in the Canal corridor, including the Downtown Revitalization Initiative and Taste NY, which have stoked the growth of new industries, businesses and housing in Canal communities.